HB 122

 HB 1248

-Comprehensive adult-use cannabis reform bill that would create a legal, regulated, and taxed cannabis market in Georgia—moving the state away from prohibition and into evidence-based policy.
+Comprehensive adult-use cannabis reform bill that would create a legal, regulated, and taxed cannabis market in Georgia.

 HB 1313

-Shields healthcare professionals from criminal liability when providing medically necessary treatment to pregnant women—a direct response to the chilling effect Georgia's 6-week abortion ban has had on OB-GYN care.
+Shields healthcare professionals from criminal liability when providing medically necessary treatment to pregnant patients, including pregnancy complications and emergency care.

 HB 1399

-The 'Likeness, Expression, Generative AI, and Commercial Yield' Act protects Georgians from having their voice or image replicated by AI without consent—a crucial safeguard as deepfakes become weaponized in politics.
+The 'Likeness, Expression, Generative AI, and Commercial Yield' Act protects Georgians from having their voice or image replicated by AI without consent.

 HB 1401

-Requires third-party health, safety, and civil rights audits of any Georgia facility housing federal immigration detainees—providing public accountability for conditions in a system with documented abuses.
+Requires third-party health, safety, and civil rights audits of any Georgia facility housing federal immigration detainees.

 SB 1

-Bans transgender girls from competing on girls' sports teams in Georgia public schools and colleges.
+Restricts transgender girls from competing on girls' sports teams in Georgia public schools and colleges.
 Signed by Governor Kemp in April 2025.
-This is now state law—a setback for LGBTQ+ equality we're committed to fighting.

 SB 9